FatimaMHelmy/FixedSolutions/README.md

 # FixedSolutions
 # Marketing-Compaign Effect on Sales Analysis

-This repository contains a Jupyter Notebook (Untitled14.ipynb) that performs an analysis on the effect of advertisement on sales in a company.
+This repository contains a  Notebook  that performs an analysis on the effect of advertisement on sales in a company.
 The notebook utilizes various libraries for data processing, visualization, and modeling.

+##  !!!
+Prefered to open the notebook in colab as the data report  gives a good visualization only in colab

 ## Installation